Learn-React-With-Harshi/chapter-12-lets-build-our-store/class-notes.md

 Hook -> just like normal function -> called using useState() - to create state variable

+HOOKS -> provides a direct API to teh React concepts

+Why hooks ?

+- Hooks allow you to `reuse stateful logic` without changing your component hierarchy.
+- Hooks let you split one component into smaller functions based on what pieces are related (such as setting up a subscription or fetching data)

 - returns as array and first element is a variable, which is local state variable and value is passed through useState(value)

 - second arg is function to modify the state variable